ContinuumBridge/canary_app/README.md

     AID -> CID  s=1     App sends second message
     CID -> AID  a=2     Client indicates it has received both messages

 If the sender infers that a message has not been received, it should send it again.
 The app will keep data for a maximum of six hours before discarding it.
-In addition, the app does not attempt to send messages if it has been notified by the bridge manager that the connection is down.
+The app does not attempt to send messages if it has been notified by the bridge manager that the connection is down.

 If either side sends a message with a sequence number of 0, any stored data will be discarded and the process restarted.